IreneHodge/WATCHSTOCK/README.md

-# Stock-A-Roo
+# WATCH STOCK

-> AN APPLICATION TO STAY CURRENT ON STOCKS.
+> AN APPLICATION TO KEEP WATCH OF STOCKS

 #### Table of Contents